glFusion/external/README.md

     exit;
 }
 ```
-If your page is to be wrapped in the glFusion site, add a call to "echo COM_siteHeader()" in the above code,
+If your page is to be wrapped in the glFusion site, add a call to `echo COM_siteHeader()` in the above code,
-and add a call to "echo COM_siteFooter();" at the end of the content.
+and add a call to `echo COM_siteFooter();` at the end of the content.
 Check the example templates for details.

 Notes:
-* The title field (the $page_name in the above example) is used as the key
+* The title field (`$page_name` in the above example) is used as the key
 for looking up pages or creating new database entries.
 This should be unique.
 * For each External Page the plugin creates a database record that contains the name of the page,
   a title used to identify it, a hit counter, and the security info.
 * A page is automatically added if it is called and is not already in the system.
 The administrator
   can edit the record that is created to change the security.
 * For a normal page just the url to the page would be used, for a php page that has dynamic content
-  then the full url should be used (e.g. http://www.your.site/page.php).
+  then the full url should be used (e.g. `http://www.your.site/custompage.php`).
 If the full url is used then
   the php is executed and a search would be performed on the result.
 * You can use this with a pure html page, but it would have to be converted to a php page to handle
   the header.
 See the phphtml.php template.
 Alternatively you can configure your